Muhammad-Owais-Warsi/Muhammad-Owais-Warsi/README.md

 ## My current favourites ✨
 - [Better Pay](https://github.com/Muhammad-Owais-Warsi/Better-Pay): The Payment layer for modern application.
+- [ChimpType](https://github.com/deboneil07/ChimpType): 1 v 1 monkeytype.
+Race your friends and type like a chimp.
+- [envwarden](https://github.com/Muhammad-Owais-Warsi/envwarden): Protect your `.env` from getting committed to git.
+The End of Oops-I-Committed-My-.env.
-- [Zurl](https://github.com/Muhammad-Owais-Warsi/zurl?ref=peerlist&utm_source=peerlist): A faster, simpler curl alternative — built in Rust.
+- [Zurl](https://github.com/Muhammad-Owais-Warsi/zurl): A faster, simpler curl alternative — built in Rust.
 - [Buy Me A Chai](https://github.com/Muhammad-Owais-Warsi/buy_me_a_chai): Buy me a Coffee, **but powered by blockchain and some Chai**.
 - [Web Terminal](https://github.com/Muhammad-Owais-Warsi/Web-Terminal): Run terminal in your browser inside a containerised enviroment.
 - [Wikileaks](https://github.com/Muhammad-Owais-Warsi/WikiLeaks): A dApp for the whistleblowers.
-- [Poemify](https://github.com/Muhammad-Owais-Warsi/Poemify): An AI that turns your images into beautiful poems.

 <br>